-In my last five years of training in the sport of boxing, I’ve learned doing the roadwork is one of the hardest things to get yourself started with.
+In my last ten years of training in the sport of boxing, I’ve learned doing the roadwork is one of the hardest things to get yourself started with.
 As an amateur boxer, I’ve had to really find something deep inside me at times to get motivated for doing those long distance cardio runs in the morning or after work.

 However, once you get some discipline and consistency of doing them, you will really start to feel the benefits quickly in your boxing training, fitness and overall mentality.

 Here are my top 5 reasons why running for boxing is important: